Beckingham One-Name Study

 This major Pedigree is known to our informal group of researchers as "The Great Hidden Line" with the original oldest known Beckingham traced being a Roger Beckingham who died March 1673/74 in Hungerford, Berkshire, and whose Will refers to him as "Husbandman of Great Hidden, Hungerford".

-The downloadable Gedcom and pdf below now cover eight generations to show the new position.
+The downloadable Gedcom and pdf below now show the new position.

 There is the initial Great Hidden Pedigree, originally headed by Roger Beckingham, Yeoman/husbandman of Great Hidden died March 1673/74 but now by William Beckingham born around 1548.